jacygao/localazure/Docs/CosmosDb.md

 // Start your magic with the client
 ```

-You can find more examples [here](../Samples/DotNet/CosmosDBSample/Program.cs)
+You can find more examples [here](../Samples/DotNet/CosmosDbSample/Program.cs)

+## Management Portal

+You can interact with your local Cosmos DB via a management portal.

+To access the management portal, after the Cosmos DB Emulator is up and running, go to the following URL in a web browser: https://localhost:8081/_explorer/index.html